cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://github.com/qeeqbox/social-analyzer"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/qeeqbox/social-analyzer?style=social"></a></br><a href="https://github.com/qeeqbox/social-analyzer">Social Analyzer</a> — tool for searching nickname profiles on more than 300 sites
 </br><a href='http://lickd.co/blog/social-salary-calculator'>Social Media Salary Calculator</a> — for YouTube, TikTok, Instagram
+</br><a href='https://findmyfbid.in/'>FindMyBID</a> — Toolkit for collecting data from social networks
+</br><a href='https://chrome.google.com/webstore/detail/socialanalyzer-social-sen/efeikkcpimdfpdlmlbjdecnmkknjcfcp'>Social Analyzer</a> — extension for Google Chrome that simplifies and speeds up daily monitoring of social networks.
+Create your own list of keywords and regularly check what's new and related to them.
+</br><a href='https://khalil-shreateh.com/khalil.shtml/social_applications/'>Khalil Shreateh Social Applications</a> — More than 20 tools to extend the standard functionality of #Facebook, #TikTok, #Instagram, #Twitter (information gathering, random pickers for contests, content downloaders etc.)